-One way to create a sauna at home is by buying a container.
+One way to create a sauna at home is by buying a cargo unit.
 Shipping containers are easily accessible and can be converted to include all the elements of a fully-functional sauna.

-The Unconventional Use Of A Shipping Container For A Sauna
+The Unconventional Use Of A Intermodal For A Sauna

-Some may argue that using a storage container is an unconventional way to create a sauna at home, but using a container unit means that your sauna is completely self-contained in a portable box.
+Some may argue that using a storage box is an unconventional way to create a sauna at home, but using a unit means that your sauna is completely self-contained in a portable box.

-One of the advantages of a shipping container sauna is that you have a unit that is self-contained and easily transportable.
-If you move house, for example, you can take your shipping container sauna to your new home by loading it on a flatbed truck and driving to a new location, rather than having to leave an expensive brick sauna behind for the next homeowners to enjoy!
+One of the advantages of this kind of sauna is that you have a unit that is self-contained and easily transportable.
+If you move house, for example, you can take your portable sauna to your new home by loading it on a flatbed truck and driving to a new location, rather than having to leave an expensive brick sauna behind for the next homeowners to enjoy!

 Generally, saunas are low maintenance structures however when planning to build one, it’s important to think about the layout and consider the best configuration for your steam room.
 Using software such as CAD can make this process much easier and allow you to create multiple design options for your sauna layout.
 CAD also has the ability to create a visual representation of the final product so you can be sure it’s laid out exactly how you want it.

-Converting a shipping container into a sauna may feel like a difficult task, but with careful planning and guidance from a specialist container conversion company you can easily transform a unit into a functional steam room.
+Converting a unit into a sauna may feel like a difficult task, but with careful planning and guidance from a specialist conversion company you can easily transform them into a functional steam room.

-You can even transform the outside of the container to make it more aesthetically pleasing.
-Giving your container a new coat of paint not only adds additional protection to the steel, but there is also a vast range of colours available so you can choose a colour to blend in with the surroundings.
+You can even transform the outside to make it more aesthetically pleasing.
+Giving it a new coat of paint not only adds additional protection to the steel, but there is also a vast range of colours available so you can choose a colour to blend in with the surroundings.
 Alternatively you can use timber cladding for a more rustic look that matches the interior of the sauna.

 Advantages Of A Self Contained Sauna